Master of Arts in Art Therapy and Counseling

 Art Therapy at Albertus Magnus College

-The Master of Arts in Art Therapy Program at Albertus Magnus College offers a progressive and comprehensive curriculum designed to provide its students and graduates with a range of didactic and experiential learning experiences that will prepare them to function effectively as individual or group therapists in a variety of clinical settings.
+The Master of Arts in Art Therapy and Counseling Program at Albertus Magnus College offers a progressive and comprehensive curriculum designed to provide its students and graduates with a range of didactic and experiential learning experiences that will prepare them to function effectively as individual or group therapists in a variety of clinical settings.

-The following will be required of all applicants accepted into the Master of Arts in Art Therapy Program:
+The following will be required of all applicants accepted into the Master of Arts in Art Therapy and Counseling Program:

 - A bachelor's degree from a regionally accredited college or university

 - A minimum cumulative grade point average of 2.8 on a 4.0 system

 - A minimum of 18 credits in studio art.
 Credits must include courses in drawing, painting, and ceramics, with a minimum cumulative grade point average of 2.8

 - A minimum of 15 credits in psychology.
 Credits must include Developmental Psychology, Abnormal Psychology, and a course in Statistics for the Social Sciences, with a minimum cumulative grade point average of 2.8